viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 ### Connect your robot to the Viam SDK

-The easiest way to get started writing an application with Viam is to navigate to your robot's page on the [Viam app](https://app.viam.com/robots) and select the **Code sample** tab.
+The easiest way to get started writing an application with Viam is to navigate to your machine's page on the [Viam app](https://app.viam.com/robots) and select the **Code sample** tab.
 Select your programming language (**Python** or **Golang**), and copy the boilerplate code.

 {{% snippet "show-secret.md" %}}